misterunix/basicbots/documentation/BASICBOTS.md

 ```
 You can see that the loop stepped by 2 on each pass of the loop.
 Notice that the number 10 is never shown.
-Thats because I was larger than 10 so the execution went to the line following `NEXT`.
+That's because I was larger than 10 so the execution went to the line following `NEXT`.
-You can all step backwards if needed.
+You can all step backward if needed.

 ```
 10 FOR I = 5 TO 1 STEP -1